 A registered borrower at a Cheltenham Township Library System library is also entitled to use their library barcode number to access library databases including the POWER library from home, to check their library borrowing record, to place holds themselves (when available) and to use interlibrary loan services to request titles not held locally.

 An ACCESS PA card is valid at any participating Pennsylvania library and allows the cardholder to borrow materials directly from a library located in another municipality.
 Please note that local library policies such as loan period, where materials may be returned, etc. may differ from institution to institution.

 Bookdrops are available at each library for the return of materials.
 Borrowers are responsible for materials that are left when the bookdrop is full or not functioning.
 Materials returned before the library opens will be considered returned on the previous date.
 Materials returned after the library opens will be considered returned on the current date.
-Some items such as museum passes may not be placed in book or A/V drops.
+Some items such as iPads and museum passes may not be placed in book or A/V drops.